 For startup companies started by faculty, staff or students where the invention or technology is covered by Brown University intellectual property policy, ownership will reside with Brown and the startup company will require a license to the intellectual property.
 This would be obtained by negotiation with Brown’s Technology Ventures Office.

-Additional resources available for entrepreneurs, faculty considering starting a company, and Brown startups include: Rhode Island Center for Innovation and Entrepeneurship (RI-CIE), and courses at Brown.
+Check out a list of additional resources available for entrepreneurs, faculty considering starting a company, and Brown startups.

 Learn more: Starting a Company FAQs